feloham/AHChat/README.md

    `clientDate` - returned as a confirmation of the request

-### status: change status of chatter
+### available: change status of chatter
-   `status` - boolean, true = online, false - offline, its status of chatter
+   `available` - boolean, true = online, false - offline, its status of chatter

    `chatId` - id of chat